-As of March 31 2024, the indirectly owned Telelink BS Staffing EOOD, established with a view to potential cooperation with a leading financial advisory firm, was yet to deploy material business activities, while joint venture Green Border EOOD has exhausted its purpose with the completion of the project it was established for and is not expected to have a material impact on the Group's future results and financial position.
+Beside the above direct shareholdings, the Company has held indirect interests in two more companies controlled by TBS EAD, Telelink BS Staffing EOOD and Green Border OOD.
+As of 30.09.2024, Telelink BS Staffing EOOD, which had been established with a view to potential cooperation with a leading financial advisory firm, was yet to deploy material business activities, while joint venture Green Border OOD has exhausted its purpose with the completion of the project it was established for and is not expected to have a material impact on the Group's future results and financial position.